 - Five senses.
 Lastly, there are the 5 common senses — touch, hearing, taste, smell, and sight.

-For example, children who are hypersensitive often react as though everything is too loud or too bright.
-These kids may struggle being in noisy rooms.
+The type of sensitivity someone experiences may largely determine what their symptoms are.
+For example, children who are hypersensitive may react as though everything is too loud or too bright.
+These kids may have difficulty being in noisy rooms.
 They may also have adverse reactions to smells.

 - a low pain threshold

 - picky food preferences or gagging when eating foods of certain textures

 - feeling that soft touches are too hard

 - behavior problems